brucechanglongxu/advanceddatastructures/B-trees/readme.md

 $$B \le \textit{Number of Children} < 2B$$
 $$B - 1 \le \textit{Number of Keys} < 2B - 1$$
 Furthermore, we find that our B-tree is completely balanced i.e. all of the leaves are at the same depth.

+**How search works:** In general, we bring in a key $k$, and search through all of the values within the node that we are looking at.
+Find where $k$ fits in, and go down the appropriate path (either left or right); this is very similar to a normal binary search tree.

+**How insertion works:**